Local Rule 9014. MOTION PRACTICE AND CONTESTED MATTERS – BRIEFS AND MEMORANDA OF LAW

 (A) The proof of service must show the date and manner of service and the name of the person served.
 Proof of service may be by written acknowledgment of service or certificate of the person who made service.
 The court may decline to take action on any papers until proper proof of service is filed.
-An acknowledgment or certificate of service, if any, must be attached at the end of the paper presented for filing.
 The notice and accompanying proof of service must be filed not more than seven (7) days after the motion is filed.

 (B) Failure to make the proof of service required by this rule does not affect the validity of the service.
 Unless material prejudice would result, the court may at any time allow the proof of service to be amended or supplied.

 (1) The motion must state the facts on which it is based and must contain a legal memorandum.
 If factual issues are contested, the court will not grant the contested relief unless admissible evidence is offered in support of the relief requested.

 (2) If affidavits or declarations are submitted, they must be filed separately, and they must reference the underlying motion or paper.
 Affidavits and declarations failing to comply substantially with all of the requirements of subsection (c) of this rule may be stricken in whole or in part on the request of an opposing party or on the court's initiative.
 Affidavits and declarations must be made under penalty of perjury and must: